techy2493/ts-disc-control/README.md

     - Would allow users to search history by trainee
     - Guage Interest: Allow Users to grant / revoke roles from here
     - Login with discord
-- Update TS group management to use TS gid instead of name
 - Guage Interst: Support TS channel groups???
 - Put a message in a channel (configruable) when RoleRequest is made
 - General log channel (configurable) which will track all syncronizations, and requests, and authorizations